mir-dataset-loaders/mirdata/docs/source/tutorial.rst

 Annotation classes
 ^^^^^^^^^^^^^^^^^^

-To store annotations ``mirdata`` uses several diffent data classes to standarize the organization for all the loaders, and keep compatibility with `JAMS <https://jams.readthedocs.io/en/stable/>`_ and `mir_eval <https://craffel.github.io/mir_eval/>`_.
+``mirdata`` uses several diffent data classes to store annotations.
+These data classes are meant to standarize the organization for all the loaders, and keep compatibility with `JAMS <https://jams.readthedocs.io/en/stable/>`_ and `mir_eval <https://craffel.github.io/mir_eval/>`_.

 The list of available annotation classes are: